UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- Create sapphire slots: Items on this slot gain a 2x points multiplier. ~~ ~~If bonus is negative, this multiplier is increased to 5x.~~

+~~- Make rainbow-ball starting item (starts with a tonne of random shit) (Name: "Gay"?)~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- Make rainbow-ball starting item (starts with a tonne of random shit) (Name: "Gay"?)
+- Get rid of start-game loading times
+Everyone seems to get annoyed at the loading times.
+Lets try remove the loading-times for worldgen as much as possible.
+Also, when we trigger REROLL on items at start, lets just trigger it instantly.
+No need to use Bufferer.

 - Make slots and items activate a bit separately: